Blog Header Bg New

 How Do You Calculate HIRA?

-2. Severity: Assign a score based on how severe the consequences would be if the hazard led to an incident (e.g., 1 = minor injury, 5 = fatality or severe damage).
+2. Severity: Score the worst-case consequence if the hazard results in an incident (e.g., 1 = minor first-aid injury with no lost time, 5 = fatality or permanent disability).

-3. Multiply the two scores to get a risk rating.
+3. Multiply the two scores to produce a risk rating: Risk Rating = Likelihood × Severity

 Example:

-Let’s say you’ve identified a slippery floor in a high-traffic area of the workplace as a hazard.
+Your team identifies a slippery floor in a high-traffic production area as a hazard during a routine inspection.

 30+ Audit and inspection checklists free for download.